SeaCortex/Astrologer-API/RapidAPI_Docs/Data/Lunar_Return_Data.md

 ## Description

-Calculates Lunar Return chart data for a specific month.
+Calculates Lunar Return chart data for the return happening on or after the specified date.
 Does not include SVG rendering.

 ### Parameters

 -   `subject` (JSON object, required): The subject's natal birth data.
 -   `year` (integer, required): The year for the return.
 -   `month` (integer, required): The month for the return.
+-   `day` (integer, optional): Day (1-31) to start the search from.
+Defaults to 1.
+Useful for finding later returns in the same month.
 -   `return_location` (JSON object, optional): The location where the subject is for the Lunar Return.
 -   `wheel_type` (string, optional): "single" or "dual".
 -   `include_house_comparison` (boolean, optional): Include house comparison table.